Aug. 31, 2023

 tags : categories: Architects

-In the vast and multifaceted world of architecture, where centuries of tradition intertwine with cutting-edge innovation, a new force has been gradually reshaping the landscape: Artificial Intelligence (AI).
+In the vast and multifaceted world of architecture, where centuries of tradition intertwine with innovative modernization, a new force has been gradually reshaping the landscape: Artificial Intelligence (AI).
 Often associated with self-driving cars, personal voice assistants, and predictive algorithms on our favourite apps, AI's potential in architecture is both profound and promising.
 Central to this AI-driven transformation is a subset known as machine learning, which allows computers to learn from data, refine processes, and even generate new ideas without being explicitly programmed to perform these tasks.

 Historically, architecture has continuously evolved in tandem with technological advancements, be it the introduction of steel, elevators, or computer-aided design (CAD) tools.
 However, the infusion of machine learning into design processes marks a more profound shift.
 It promises to enhance existing methods and introduce entirely new ways of thinking, designing, and creating.